ONLYOFFICE-QA/onlyoffice_api_gem/README.md

 ## Documentation

-If you have some questions, you can read original documentation for TeamLab API at [url]http://api.teamlab.com/2.0/[/url]
+If you have some questions, you can read original <a href="http://api.teamlab.com/2.0/"> documentation for TeamLab API</a>.